Germany urges its citizens to leave Sierra Leone, Guinea, Liberia over Ebola

 The request did not apply to medical workers or German diplomatic staff and embassies will remain open, he added.

-The Ebola outbreak is the world’s largest and deadliest and the World Health Organisation last week declared it an international health emergency.
+The Ebola outbreak is the world’s largest and deadliest and the World Health Organization last week declared it an international health emergency.
 So far, more than 1,000 people have died, the vast majority in Guinea, Liberia and Sierra Leone.
-(Reporting by Alexandra Hudson and Madeline Chambers)